 Land Planes at Gander: Boeing 307 Stratoliner

 In any case, thought was turning towards land-based planes in the hope that their performance would eventually permit trans-continental and trans-Atlantic flight.
-To this end, In 1940 Pan Am and Tran World Airways (TWA) began using the Boeing 307 Stratoliner.
+To this end, in 1940 Pan Am and Trans World Airways (TWA) began using the Boeing 307 Stratoliner.
 This aircraft, based on the same basic airframe as the famous B-17 Flying Fortress, was the first pressurized airliner in service and the first with a flight engineer in the crew.
 The Boeing 307's civilian use was short-lived, being pressed into military service when the US entered World War II.
 Five of these, manned by civilian crews, flew from Gander out over the north Atlantic.
 However, the US Air Transport Command had divided the world made into two basic regions, with Pan Am being given more or less the Pacific and Latin America.
 The Boeing 307s that crossed the Atlantic were therefore manned by TWA crews, with none from Pan Am.

 A Forlorn Hope for PostWar Botwood